Better Living by Overcoming Safely and Securely the Obstacles of Memory

 - Holistic approach that supports autonomy.

-- A dedicated schedule of activities focussing on mental, physical, sensory, social, and spiritual needs.
+- A dedicated schedule of activities that focus on cognitive, social, physical, sensory, emotional, and spiritual needs.

 - Secure, monitored entrance and entry points where staff are available for support.

-- Dedicated, trained staff, including managers, nursing support, a BLOSSOM co-ordinator, dietary staff, large creative activity team with a small staff to resident ratio.
+- Dedicated, trained staff, including managers, nursing support, a BLOSSOM co-ordinator, dietary staff, and a large creative activity team with a small staff to resident ratio.

 - Fresh, seasonal brain healthy menus with flexible choices.

-While each retirement community will have a unique approach that reflects the culture of its residents, the unifying principle behind BLOSSOM is inclusion.
-A participating residence runs two streams of programming that share a welcoming environment.
-It is a supportive, person-centred program that meets the needs of all residents.
-Spouses can attend regular programming together, then while the loved one experiencing cognitive decline attends a BLOSSOM program, the caregiver has some free time to pursue their interest or just take a self-care break.
+While each retirement community has a unique approach that reflects the culture of its residents, the unifying principle behind BLOSSOM is inclusion.
+A participating residence runs two streams of programming.
+Spouses can attend regular programming -or just take a self-care break- while the person experiencing cognitive decline attends a BLOSSOM program.

 You can contact us anytime for more information about BLOSSOM and how you or your loved ones can enroll in the program.
-We have seniors housing options in Edmonton, housing for seniors living in Calgary, assisted living in Winnipeg, retirement homes in Ottawa, and more.
+We have seniors housing options in Calgary, assisted living Winnipeg north, senior housing Regina, memory care in Ottawa, and more.